arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 ---
 beta: true
 title: '09.
-How To Flash Your Portenta X8'
+How To Update Your Portenta X8'
 description: 'This tutorial teaches you different methods to flash your Portenta X8.'
 difficulty: intermediate
 tags: